Homeschooling international status and statistics: South Africa

 During apartheid, home education was illegal in South Africa.
-The parents Andre and Bokkie Meintjies were jailed in 1994– (this was the year Mandela was elected as President of South Africa), and their children were placed in separate orphanages while the parents were jailed at correctional facilities very far from each other and the children to prevent family contact, because they educated their children at home.
+The parents Andre and Bokkie Meintjies were jailed in 1994 and their children were placed in orphanages for educating their children at home.
 However, a few years later, the Mandela government legalised home education with the publication of the South African School Act in 1996.
 Since it was legalised, homeschooling has the fastest growing education model in the country.

 Homeschooling is legal according to South African national law, but individual provinces have the authority to set their own restrictions.
 The SA Schools Act (art.
 51) requires parents to register their children for education at home.
 In practice however, most provincial departments do not have the administrative capability to register children for home education.
 Some of the larger provincial departments have limited administrative capabilities to register children for home education as well as a lack of follow up capacity, resulting in a serious miscommunication between government and citizens.
 As a result of this situation, more than 90% of homeschooling parents do not register with the department.

 Since home education was legalised, it has grown exponentially.
 According to the census count of 2011, there were about 57,000 home learners in the country, putting South Africa in the top five countries in terms of number of home learners.